Kiru2703/C-Programming-Notes/README.md

 It covers syntax, data types, operators, input/output handling, functions, and practical sample programs.

 The notes are designed to be **academic-friendly** and include explanations, code snippets, and outputs for better understanding.
+I have attached a C file with all the code which you can try out.

 ---